gidson5/galleryapp/README.md

 The useRouter hook from Next.js is used in this file to retrieve the query parameters from the URL.
 From the query parameters, we take the amount, currency, recipient address, and transaction hash, and we render these on the page.

-## 13. Testing the payment gateway:
+## 13. Testing the Payment Gateway:

 Let's test out our Celo payment gateway now that we have integrated all the relevant parts.
 You may launch the program by typing npm run dev.
 To view the application's home page, open your browser and navigate to http://localhost:3000.